abenjamin09/2022-07-07-Jekyll-Site/index.markdown

     cleaning and visualizations and tableau for a dashboard.
 -   Have you ensured your data’s integrity?
 Yes, throughout my process I logged updates and changes to these data sets.
 -   What steps have you taken to ensure that your data is clean?
-In order to ensure that my data is clean: I checked formatting, blank cells, white spaces, misspellings, and duplicates.
+In order to ensure that my data is clean I checked formatting, blank cells, white spaces, misspellings, and duplicates.
 -   How can you verify that your data is clean and ready to analyze?
-    I verified that my data was clean and ready by ensuring that the formatting was correct, removed/updated any missing data, and checked for misspellings.
+    I verified that my data was clean and ready to analyze by ensuring that the formatting was correct.
+I removed and updated missing data and checked for misspellings.
 -   Have you documented your cleaning process so you can review and share those results?
-Yes
+Yes, see next section.

 # Documented Cleaning Process